ritabratamaiti/ASD-ML-API/README.md

 Note: This app was built on [Thunkable](https://thunkable.com/); due to the Hybrid nature of the app, the google form in the initial screen may load slowly(because of embedded webviewer).
 Your patience is appreciated ^_^

 ## This project has 3 goals:
-1. To find out the best machine learning pipeline for predicting ASD cases using genetic algorithms, via the TPOT library.
+1. To find out the best machine learning pipeline for predicting ASD cases using genetic algorithms, via the RapidML library.
 (Classification Problem)
 2. Compare the accuracy of the accuracy of the determined pipeline, with a standard Naive-Bayes classifier.
 3. Saving the classifier as an external file, and use this file in a Flask API to make predictions in the cloud.

 The first 2 goals are achieved via the [Builder_Script.py](Builder_Script.py), which cleans the datasets, performs label encoding and finds the best-fitted classifier pipeline using genetic algorithms from the TPOT library.
-Furthermore, the builder script produces the files d, df, clf, and f.
+Furthermore, the builder script produces the files d, df, clf,dt and f.
 * d: This file contains the pickled dictionary used to label-encode the database.
 * df: The file contains the pickled skeletal dictionary of the original database.
 * clf: This file contains the pickled classifier pipeline that has the highest accuracy, determined via genetic algorithms.